Skip to Content

 • Academics – Day One (At Home)

-• The Spring Lake Dive Authorization Course is divided into four academic modules and assessment quizzes that are to be completed by each student prior to the beginning of class.
+• The Spring Lake Dive Authorization Course is divided into four academic modules and assessment quizzes, which each student must complete before the beginning of class.

-• The academic portion of the class is conducted via Zoom on the Wednesday prior to the diving portion.
-The class is approximately 2 hours long and begins at 6:30 p.m.
+• The academic portion of the class is conducted via Zoom on the Wednesday before the diving portion.
+The class is approximately two hours long and begins at 6:30 p.m.

 • Diving – Day Two (At Spring Lake)

-• Students will meet at Spring Lake for a diving skills assessment, familiarization with the grounds, and a tour of the springs, as well as a demonstration of common volunteer tasks to create and maintain viable habitat in the springs.
+• Students will meet at Spring Lake for a diving skills assessment, familiarization with the grounds, a tour of the springs, and a demonstration of common volunteer tasks for creating and maintaining viable habitat in the springs.

 • The diving portion takes place on the dates listed below.
-This portion is approximately 4 hours long and begins at 1 p.m.
+This portion is approximately four hours and begins at 1 p.m.

 • All course materials and related information will be provided after registration.

 • This course is PASS/FAIL.
-Students must score at least 70% on each of the assessment quizzes and demonstrate that they are competent divers (good buoyancy control and situational awareness) to successfully complete the course and earn a Spring Lake Diving rating.
+Students must score at least 70% on each assessment quiz and demonstrate that they are competent divers (good buoyancy control and situational awareness) to successfully complete the course and earn a Spring Lake Diving rating.

 Course Requirements